weavenet/sift/README.md

       }
     ]

-By default, sift compares that a value matches, however the following additional comparisons can be made of value to a desired state.
+By default, sift compares that a value matches what is specified, however the following additional comparisons can be made of value to a desired state.

 * include
 * exclude